 The executive management provide BoD members with several reports and data to keep BoD updated of all the Company's activities and running of its business.
 Furthermore, BoD and executive management committees provides BoD with the necessary reports on a timely basis.
-BoD and its committees are provided with all information and data that enable them.
+BoD and its committees are provided with all information and data that enable them make sound and timely decisions based on sufficient and accurate information.